pacsayt/ticketsonlinecfg/README.md

 # ticketsonlinecfg
-Repository for the ticketsonlinemicrosvc project.
+Configuration repository for the ticketsonlinemicrosvcs' configuration service.